Another winter storm brought rain, sleet, heavy snow, and gusty winds to Minnesota on Thursday March 16th, 2023, lingering into Friday March 17th.

 There was still some light falling snow in the north on Friday, with blustery and temperatures about fifteen degrees colder than normal across the entire state.

 Heavier snow was confined to a narrow band from southwest to northeast from Sioux Falls through the St. Cloud area and northeast to Hibbing and Duluth.
-Some of the higher totals reported to the National Weather Service was 5 inches at St. Cloud and 6.4 inches at Onamia.
-The highest total found so far was 7.3 inches near the town of Payne in St. Louis County.
-The Twin Cities International Airport saw .1 (one tenth) of an inch of snow, bringing the season total for the 2022-23 winter to 80.6 inches, or the eighth snowiest winter on record.
-The 2022-23 season snowfall at St. Cloud is at 79.0 inches, or the fourth snowiest on record.
-Duluth is at 121.3 inches for the 2022-23 season, also good enough to be the fourth snowiest on record.
+Some of the higher totals reported to the National Weather Service included 5 inches at St. Cloud and 6.4 inches at Onamia.
+The highest total was 7.3 inches near the town of Payne in St. Louis County.
+The Twin Cities International Airport saw 0.1 inches of snow, bringing the season total for the 2022-23 winter to 80.6 inches, or the eighth snowiest winter on record.
+The 2022-23 season snowfall at St. Cloud climbed to 79.0 inches, or the fourth snowiest on record.
+Duluth was at 121.3 inches for the 2022-23 season, also good enough to be the fourth snowiest on record.